qe201020335/HRCounter/README.md

 * <s>Fitbit (via [FitbitHRtoWS](https://github.com/200Tigersbloxed/FitbitHRtoWS))</s> (By [200Tigersbloxed](https://github.com/200Tigersbloxed))

 Open an [issue](https://github.com/qe201020335/HRCounter/issues) if there is a device or data source you want me to support!

-## Notes
-* Remember to exit the game first before editing config files.
-* Please open an [issue](https://github.com/qe201020335/HRCounter/issues) if you have problem using this or found a bug.